SoftwareAG/c8y-docs/content/users-guide/administration-bundle/tfa.md

 weight: 61
 title: Two-factor authentication
 ---
-The Two-factor authentication (TFA) is an extra layer of security that requires not only a username and password, but SMS verification as well.
-TFA can only be set up by administrators.
-When TFA is [enabled](/guides/users-guide/administration/#authentication), it is impossible to configure it from the **User settings**, it is configurable only from the administration UI.
+The Two-factor authentication (TFA) is an extra layer of security that only completes authentication with a combination of two different factors: something the user knows (username and password) and something they have (ex. smartphone) or something they are (ex. fingerprint).
+You can read more on how to configure configure tfa in the  [authentication settings section](/guides/users-guide/administration/#authentication).

 There are two possible TFA strategies: SMS and TOTP.
 Only one of them can be active at each moment.